SEN Information Report

 You will find below a list of questions and answers which provide the opportunity to clarify details on our School Offer.

-1. Who are the best people to talk to at Woodlane High School about my child’s difficulties with learning, special educational needs (SEN) or disability?
+1. Who are the best people to talk to at Woodlane High School about my child’s difficulties with learning, special educational needs or disability (SEND)?

 - Talk to your child’s form teacher about your concerns.